offbynull/learn/Bioinformatics/input/input.md

 `{bm} /(Algorithms\/GC Skew)_TOPIC/`

-**WHAT**: Given a sequence, walk over it and ...
+**WHAT**: Given a sequence, create a counter and walk over the sequence.
+Whenever a ...

-* increment every time you spot a G.
+* G is encountered, increment the counter.
-* decrement every time you spot a C.
+* C is encountered, decrement the counter.

 **WHY**: Given the DNA sequence of an organism, some segments may have lower count of Gs vs Cs.